Yellowhead Helicopters logo

 Over the years, the company has expanded from its corporate offices in Valemount to include more bases throughout northern and central BC.
 In 2012, they further expanded with the acquisition of Vancouver Island Helicopters’ (VIH) base, aircraft and contracts in the nearby Northern BC hub city of Prince George and soon thereafter shifted their operations centre to PG.

 YHL has remained a private company owned by the family, passing down into the capable hands of the descendants of Nicki & Garry Forman.
 His son, Carl Forman is chief financial officer.
-Son, Jacob Forman is chief executive officer and current Chair for the board of directors of H-A-C, the Helicopter Association of Canada.
+Son, Jacob Forman is chief executive officer and past Chair for the board of directors of H-A-C, the Helicopter Association of Canada.
 And daughter, Sarah Gibson, is a CPA, CA and past HR director.

 A number of the company directors and managers have current or past positions with H-A-C.